h-REA/hREA/README.md

 ## Documentation

 Documentation for use of the hREA libraries and packages can be found at [docs.hrea.io](https://docs.hrea.io).

+Documentation for the underlying ValueFlows ontology can be found at [valueflo.ws](https://www.valueflo.ws).

 Documentation (warning: out of date) for potential collaborators and entrepreneurs can be found in the project's [ecosystem wiki](https://github.com/h-REA/ecosystem/wiki/).
 This includes information on hREA's organisational goals, strategic mission, design philosophy, cultural background and ideological positioning.